 Don’t worry, we’ve got you — in this post, you’ll learn the types of data available for over-the- top (OTT) advertising, how they’re collected, and best practices for building data-driven OTT campaigns.

-Download the full ebook here: Your Guide to OTT Data—How to Target and Optimize Campaigns
+Download the full ebook here: Your Guide to CTV Data—How to Target and Optimize Campaigns

 What is OTT data?
 10 types and where they come from

 First things first: let’s get a handle on some OTT data definitions.